 - Always keep an eye on how automation platforms can help ease your eCommerce operational systems.
 Analyze them for adoption to stay relevant among your competitors.

-Let's Get Merchandizing!
+Let's Get Merchandising!

-It goes without saying that with so many possibilities around, you are the judge of making the right decisions for your eCommerce store.
+It goes without saying that with so many possibilities around, you are the judge of making the right decisions for your Ecommerce store.

 There must be tons of data with you, but it will be useless without the right insights and decision-making.
 Ecommerce merchandising is always in a state of constant change.
 The ultimate goal is to adapt the best and reach your customers.